 Please see the workshop presentation and project fact sheet for additional information.
-Materials presented at the public workshop, including the trails siting and design guidelines, the trails under consideration, and related posterboards are now available.
-Public comments will be accepted through Friday, July 6 and should be sent to Melanie Tylke.
+Materials presented at the public workshop, including the trails siting and design guidelines, the trails under consideration, and related posterboards are available for your reference.
+An event and public comments summary is now available.
+For more information contact Melanie Tylke.

 The first public workshop was held March 2017.
 Staff presented the project purpose, guiding principles, trail planning process, numerous environmental considerations and constraints, and initial public input survey results.
 The workshop presentation, materials, maps, summary and highlights are posted in this article.

 Sycamore Canyon/Goodan Ranch: On Jan.
 24, 2018, County Parks hosted the first of several community meetings on the public access plan for Sycamore Canyon/Goodan Ranch.
-Feedback was received and will continue to be collected.
+Feedback was received and summarized here.
 Refer to the following maps for more information, or contact Melanie Tylke via email or at 858-966-1377.